-After the speech is over, someone is called upon to offer a prayer in the form of a Muslim chant in Arabic.
-Sometimes the local modin, or Muslim official, is specially invited for this purpose.
-At other times the prayer is offered by anyone present who has learned the appropriate recitation.
+After the speech is over, someo,ne is called upon to offer a prayer in the form of a Muslim chant song in Arabic.
+Sometimes, the local modin, or Muslim official, is specially invited for this purpose.
+At other times, the prayer is offered by anyone present who has learned the appropriate recitation.
 Its intent is protection against the harm that the spirits might bring (in this case, against the newborn baby).
-The guests indicate their participation in the prayer by holding their hands out with palms upraised and by saying "amen" at each pause in the chant.
+The guests indicate their participation in the prayer by holding their hands out with open palms and by saying "amen" at each pause in the chant.

 After prayer, the host invites the guests to eat the food dedicated to the spirits, for those spirits have already been satisfied with the smell of the incense and the aroma of the food.
 Each guest takes some rice and a small amount of the side dishes.
 The rest is taken home to be eaten later.
 With that, the ritual is over.

 The slametan serves two basic purposes.
 First, it reinforces the social solidarity of the community by drawing the neighborhood together on all important occasions.
-Second, it fills a felt need for protection from misfortune that might be caused by the spirits.
-In a sense, the feast preserves a state of social and spiritual equilibrium.
+Second, it fills a felt need for protection from misfortune Thus, in a sense, the feast preserves social and spiritual equilibrium.

-As he reflected on this, Jim could see pros and cons to accepting or rejecting this invitation.
-On the one hand, to accept could mean that his relationship with his neighbors would move to a deeper level and show that he identified with them in an important event in their lives.
+As he reflected on this, Jim could see pros and cons of accepting this invitation.
+On the one hand, accepting could mean that his relationship with his neighbors would move to a deeper level and show that he identified with them in an important event in their lives.
 To reject the invitation could be taken as a rejection of his neighbors and their culture.
-Jim knew that many missionaries, and some national Christians, followed a policy of not attending the slametan.
-They felt that attendance would be seen as affirmation of the ritual as protection against the spirits.
+Jim knew that many missionaries and some national Christians followed a policy of not attending the slametan.
+They felt that attendance would be seen as affirming the ritual as protection against the spirits.
 How could they participate in the prayer offered to a different god from Yahweh?
 How could they eat food offered to the spirits?
 These were the issues with which Jim struggled as twilight closed in.
 The time for reaching a decision could no longer be delayed.
 Finally, Jim decided to . . .